 Mr. Hiuni has taught at Pratt Institute, School of Visual Arts, FIT, Hofstra, Bucknell, SUNY, The Metropolitan Museum of Art and The Museum of Modern Art, Provincetown Art Association & Museum, and at the National Theatre School of Canada.
 He holds an MFA in studio art and an interdisciplinary PhD (Art History/ Art Education/Performance Studies), both from Penn State.
-He is adjunct professor of art at Empire State College and Woodbury University.
+He is adjunct professor of art at Empire State College, Woodbury University and UCLA Extension.

 For graphic design, please visit dahndesigns.com